 Cornstarch: Adding 2 tsp of cornstarch in the cookies will help them get a softer texture and your cookies will bake thick.

 Cocoa: Unsweetened natural cocoa powder works best here.
 But you could also swap it for Dutch processed too.

 How to make chocolate cookie dough:

 - Next beat in softened cream cheese.
-Then beat egg in.
+Then beat one room temperature egg in.

 - Next add and mix vanilla and espresso.

 - Sift all the dry ingredients together over wet and fold to form cookie dough.
 Also fold in chocolate chips.